ACbOntu/PrescriptionTest/README.md

 	MySQL Database
 	Bootstrap
 	JavaScript
 Installation: Laravel utilizes Composer to manage its dependencies.
 So, before using Laravel, make sure you have Composer installed on your machine.
 Your php version need to be greater than >= 7.2.5.
 You should have internet connection to run the bootstrap CDN properly.
+Please import the database “prescription.sql”  which is in the project root directory and change the related fields in .env file.
 User Manual:
 Please import the database “prescription.sql”  which is in the project root directory.
 Login: The very first way to enter the website is through login.
 No anonymous users are not allowed.
 If anyone try to go by typing url without login, he/she will be redirected to login page.
 Two users have been already created in database.
 For login: